concur/developer.concur.com/api-reference/travel/travel-profile/profile-resource.markdown

 ####  General elements

-The General parent element contains the following child elements:
+The General parent element contains the following child elements.
+In order to receive the Medical Alert data, you must enable the Medical Alerts scope.
+In order to receive the GDS Profile Name, you must enable the TMC Specific Information scope.
+Note: Profile fields, such as cost center and division, must be enabled and populated in the Travel site for data to return.

 |  Element Name |  Data Type |  Description |
 | :----- | :----- | :----- |